evhub/coconut/DOCS.md

 <!-- /MarkdownTOC -->

-## Compilation
+##### Overview

+Coconut is a variant of Python built for simple, elegant, Pythonic functional programming.
+With only [one exception](#backslash-escaping), Coconut syntax is a strict superset of Python 3 syntax.
+That means if you're familiar with Python, you're already familiar with most of Coconut!

 The Coconut compiler turns Coconut code into Python code.
 The primary method of accessing the Coconut compiler is through the Coconut command-line utility, which also features an interpreter for real-time compilation.

-_Note: With only [one exception](#backslash-escaping), Coconut syntax is a strict superset of Python 3 syntax.
-That means if you're familiar with Python, you're already familiar with most of Coconut._
+While most of Coconut was thought up simply by trying to make functional programming work in Python, additional inspiration came from [Haskell](https://www.haskell.org/), [CoffeeScript](http://coffeescript.org/), [F#](http://fsharp.org/), and [patterns.py](https://github.com/Suor/patterns).

+## Compilation

 ### Installation